cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

     name: cluster-example
 ```

-Once Database CRD reconciliation succeeded, its status shows `ready` field set to true and `error` field is empty.
+Once the Database reconciliation cycle succeeds, the status of the `Database` will
+show a `ready` field set to `true` and an empty `error` field.

-Database deletion is triggered by a finalizer which gets added by the reconciliation loop itself.
+Database deletion is controlled by a finalizer named `cnpg.io/deleteDatabase`, which is being added by the
+reconciliation loop itself on each `Database` pointing to an existing `Cluster`.
-By default, the database reclaim policy is set to `retain`, preventing the controller from deleting the database.
+By default, the `databaseReclaimPolicy` is set to `retain`, meaning that the PostgreSQL Database will be retained
+for manual reclamation by the administrator.
-When the database reclaim policy is set to `delete` and the Database CRD is deleted, the database gets deleted too.
+When the `databaseReclaimPolicy` is set to `delete` and the `Database` object is deleted, the PostgreSQL Database
+gets deleted too.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1